leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 Create a new conda environment for your work (here named *myenv*):

 ::

-    $ conda create -n myenv -c conda-forge -y python=3.6 \
+    $ conda create -n myenv -c conda-forge -y python=3.7 \
-      nbserverproxy jupyterlab=2.0.0 nodejs dask_labextension \
+      jupyterlab=2.0.0 nodejs nbserverproxy ipywidgets dask-jobqueue
-      dask-jobqueue ipywidgets tornado==5.1.1

 .. note::

-	*IMPORTANT: For setting the diagnostics dashboard via web interface at UMiami-Triton (Pegasus) in an 			interactive (or regular) scheduled job, we need to downgrade the Tornado package for now due to an issue in V6.0.
-Moreover, depending on your application, you may choose to remove or add conda packages to this list.
-For earth 	  sciences studies, Xarray is a useful choice, includind Dask and Pandas packages as dependencies, and is usually 	  combined with Scipy, Cartopy, among others.*
+	*Depending on your application, you may choose to remove or add conda packages to this list.
+For earth sciences studies, for example, Xarray is a useful choice, wich includes Dask and Pandas packages as dependencies, and is usually combined with Scipy, Cartopy, among others.*

 To see a list of all of your environments, run: